Azilone/GoMediaMinify/README.md

   **Preserve your memories efficiently with modern codecs like AVIF and H.265.
 Great visual quality, minimal storage space.**
 </div>

+> ⚠️ GoMediaMinify uses modern **lossy** codecs (AVIF, H.265) to shrink your photos and videos.
+This means the output isn't pixel-for-pixel identical to RAW or original files, but it's visually very close while dramatically reducing size—perfect for cloud backups like Google Photos.

 ## Quick Start (Non-Technical Users)

 **Just want to use it right away?** Download the ready-to-use program: